Biden will head to Israel and Jordan as concerns mount that Israel-Hamas conflict will spread

 Blinken made the announcement early Tuesday after more than seven hours of talks with Israeli Prime Minister Benjamin Netanyahu and other top Israeli officials.

+“He is coming here at a critical moment for Israel, for the region and for the world,” Blinken said.

-Shortly after in Washington, White House National Security Council spokesman John Kirby announced that Biden would also go to Jordanto meet with King Abdullah, Egyptian President Abdel Fattah el-Sissi and Palestinian President Mahmoud Abbas.
+Shortly after in Washington, White House National Security Council spokesman John Kirby announced that Biden would also go to Jordan to meet with King Abdullah II, Egyptian President Abdel Fattah el-Sissi and Palestinian President Mahmoud Abbas.

 “We’ve been crystal clear about the need for humanitarian aid to be able to continue to flow into Gaza," Kirby said.
 “That has been a consistent call by President Biden and certainly by this entire administration.”